Raiders of the Lost Ark: Home media

-In the early 1980s, the Videocassette recorder (VCR) home video market was rapidly gaining popularity.
+In the early 1980s, the videocassette recorder (VCR) home video market was rapidly gaining popularity.
 In previous years, VHS sales were not a revenue source for studios, but by 1983 they could generate up to 13% of a film's total revenue; the U.S. and Canadian cassette rights could generate $500,000 alone.
 In November 1983, Paramount released a record 500,000 home video copies of Raiders, priced at $39.95.
 Paramount priced their home videos significantly lower than their competition, reasoning it would broaden the sales audience and promote home video watching.
-By September 1985, over one million copies of the film had sold, making it the best-selling VHS of its time.
+By September 1985, over one million copies of the film had sold, making it the bestselling VHS of its time.
 In 1991, McDonald's launched possibly "the largest video sales promotion...to date" during which videocassettes of the first three Indiana Jones movies were sold at their restaurants for $5.99 each.
 Almost 10 million cassettes of the Indiana Jones series had been sold by this point.
-This promotion was expected to sell at least 5 million more.
+This promotion was expected to sell at least five million more.
 By 2000, the film was marketed as Indiana Jones and the Raiders of the Lost Ark for consistency with other titles in the franchise.

-In 2003, the film was released on DVD as a bundle with its then-two sequels.
+In 2003, the film was released on DVD as a bundle with the other two films in the franchise.
 Like the VHS, it was a success, selling over one million units and becoming the fastest-selling DVD box set.
 This set introduced additional materials including Making the Films, a two-hour documentary about the making of the films including deleted scenes, and Behind the Scenes, a series of archival featurettes.
 The film and its sequels were released as a collection on Blu-ray disc in 2012, as Indiana Jones: The Complete Adventures.
 Spielberg worked on the films' restoration for the higher-quality format.
 This release included the additional content of previous releases.
 For its 40th anniversary in 2021, the film was released in a remastered 4K resolution Ultra HD Blu-ray based on the original film negative, as part of a boxset including the series' other films.
+This version was released individually in 2023.